ChananArgov/TRACEvar/README.md

 4. a csv file containing the SHAP feature importance mean values.
 5. a pdf file containing the SHAP summary plot that shows the top 20 most important features of the RF model.

-# Dependencies for model contruction
+# Dependencies for model construction
 TRACEvar requires python 3.8 and the following packages: sklearn, pandas, ast, matplotlib, os, numpy, shap, pickle.
 Use pip for packages installation.
 TRACEvar scripts and dataset are available for human genome version hg37.

 # TRACEvar usage for variant prioritization
-1. Create models as described in 'TRACEvar usage for model contruction' above.
+1. Create models as described in 'TRACEvar usage for model construction' above.
 2. Given a list of variants in a VCF format, obtain their CADD features as follows: (i) upload the VCF file to [CADD](https://cadd.gs.washington.edu/score) hg37 V1.6; (ii) select 'include annotations' (appears at the bottom); (iii) obtain CADD features per variant.
 3. Combine CADD with tissue-specific features by gene id column.
 4. Run TRACEvar.
 XXX